LiquoriChris/computerinformation-dashboard/readme.md

 * Licensed Application: List of one or more applications that searches `C:\Program Files` and `C:\Program Files (x86)` directories for `.exe` and the last accessed date.
 This is helpful when licensing renewals are approaches and need to find if a user has been using a licensed application.
 * DashboardName: Name of the dashboard.
 This will also serve as the log path for all infomational and error logging.
 The default log path is set to `C:\ProgramData\PowerShellUniversal\logs\<DashboardName>`
 * UPNDomainSuffix (Optional): This is used if the dashboard will search for Intune devices via UserName/UserPrincipalName.
 * InternalDomainName: Used when querying NetConnectionProfiles.
 This will tell if any net adapters are connected to a domain autenticated network.
+Tsst

 ## Searching Intune Devices